butchhoward/katadocker/readme.md

 used in the `Dockerfile` for the `ENTRYPOINT` instruction is in the `context` directory.
 Directories under `context` hold the `Dockerfile`s for each of the images that can be build.
 For example, `./context/ubuntu16/Dockerfile` is used to create the `katadocker:ubuntu16` image.

 This structure is an attempt to keep the docker image context as small as possible while abiding by the rule that the `Dockerfile` must be in the context space used by `docker build`.
+Note that the `.dockerignore` file instructs Docker to ignore everything except the `entrypoint.sh` script.

 ## build_docker.sh